Where: Jodhpur, Rajasthan.

 To get to the fort from the town you have to walk up quite a steep hill or get a tuk tuk along the circuitous entrance road.
 Obviously, being a defensive building they don’t make it easy to access.
 I walked to the fort the first time I visited and I quite enjoyed the walk up from the town centre: it was hot but I went past lots of beautiful blue houses, interesting shops and cafes, and past cute goats.
 There were also beautiful views over the desert and the blue city.

-To get to the palace was a further climb, up through imposing, high gateways – which stank of bats – and then at the top there was the palace plateau.
-This open area at the top of the mountain had defensive walls, cannons, a temple and amazing views over the city and the surrounding desert.
+To get to the palace from the ticket office and gardens is a further climb, up through imposing, high gateways – which stank of bats – and then at the top there is the palace plateau.
+This open area at the top of the mount has defensive walls, cannons, a temple and amazing views over the city and the surrounding desert.
 From what I understand, it was free to access this area and there was only a charge to visit the fort/palace.

 The palace was really interesting to visit.
 The first section was a museum containing personal items of the maharaja’s – including wonderful litters, covered in fun, funky lions (litter as in the transport people are carried in, not as in trash litter).
 The next section on my visit were the maharaja’s private apartments and these were very ornate and lovely, covered in mirrors, coloured glass, gold leaf.
 There were beautiful balconies and lace windows to peer out of; people in traditional dress playing traditional instruments and wonderful wall frescoes.
 It was really interesting, very atmospheric and there was loads to see.
 I spent about two to three hours here in total.